jamesoff/simplemonitor/docs/monitors.rst

   Run a command and optionally verify the output.
 If the command exits non-zero, reports failure. compound
-  Combine (logical-and) multiple failures of other monitors for emergency escalation.
+  Combine (logical-and) multiple failures of other monitors for emergency escalation. filestat
+  Make sure a file exists, and isn't too old or small eximqueue
+  Make sure an exim queue isn't too big dhcpscope
+  Check a Windows DHCP scope does not have too many clients

 Common configuration